unswcpmsoc/main-website/content/constitution.md

 - 6.1.5 After the petitioning body has stated its case any opposition must be given the opportunity to reply, with at least ten minutes set aside for this purpose;

-- 6.1.6 A vote is taken and the motion to dissolve lapses if opposed by ten (10) or more members of the club;
+- 6.1.6 A vote is taken and the motion to dissolve lapses if opposed by fifteen (15) or more members of the club;

 - 6.1.7 If the motion to dissolve is carried, Arc must be notified within fourteen (14) days.